 When I arrive on a couple’s wedding day, the first thing I do after a round of hugs and hello’s?
 I begin photographing details!
 These are the beautiful photographs of a couple’s rings & florals, stationery & invitations, wedding dress & shoes and just about everything in between.
 These photos are the perfect way to tie a wedding gallery together, and after investing so much time and cash into curating these details, I truly believe that my couples deserve to have their details beautifully documented too!

 I tell all of my couples that they should collect their details in a box or tub at least one week before their wedding day.
-Make your detail kit well in advance to keep you organized as you pack for your wedding day!
-As a bonus, when I arrive, no one will need to be running around the suite searching for bits and pieces.
-Stress eliminated!
+Make your wedding details box well in advance to keep you organized as you pack for your wedding day!
+As a bonus, when I arrive, no one will need to be running around the suite searching for bits and pieces… Stress eliminated!

 So… what exactly do I recommend you include in your detail box?!
 We’ll start with the bride and then we’ll cover the groom!
 Here’s the official list… feel free to take some notes or a screen grab to keep this close on hand!